guillochon/autoscrobbler/README.md

 2. Verify audio device permissions: `sudo usermod -a -G audio pi`
 3. Test audio manually: `uv run -m autoscrobbler --input-source auto`
 4. Check credentials file permissions and content
+5. Verify uv is installed in the correct location: `which uv` (should show `/home/pi/.local/bin/uv`)
+6. Ensure the project is cloned to `/home/pi/autoscrobbler` as expected by the service

 **Audio device issues:**
 - Ensure your microphone is properly connected and recognized